Download OpenAPI specification:Download

 "my column id".c() // FAIL

-To begin with, let's start with a very simple example.
+To begin, let's start with a very simple example.
 Let "a" and "b" be the IDs of two float columns.
 Then

 c("a") + c("b")